Managing joint accounts in PocketSmith

 Shared access

-Using PocketSmith with others is easy with our Advisor Access feature, which allows for shared access without sharing your login details on the web app. ✨
+Using PocketSmith with others is easy with our Collaborators feature, which lets you share access without sharing your login details on the web app. ✨

-This is suitable if you are wanting someone else to be able to see and help manage all the data in your PocketSmith account.
+This is suitable if you want someone else to be able to see and help manage all the data in your PocketSmith account.
 Great for those who share everything with the other joint account holder.

-For the details on setting up Advisor Access, head to this guide: Shared access on your PocketSmith account.
+For details on setting up Collaborators, see this guide: Shared access on your PocketSmith account.

 Warning

-With advisor access, anyone you share your PocketSmith account with can access all the information within the PocketSmith account.
+With Collaborator access, anyone you share your PocketSmith account with can access all the information within the PocketSmith account.

-This means they will be able to see your personal accounts and your joint accounts, so consider if this is something you want.
+This means they will be able to see your personal and joint accounts, so consider whether this is something you want.

 Adding another set of credentials

-If you're managing everything together as a team, you may want to add both your own personal accounts and the personal accounts of the other joint account holder into one PocketSmith account.
+If you're managing everything together as a team, you may want to add both your personal accounts and the other joint account holder's personal accounts to a single PocketSmith account.

 If your personal accounts are both with the same bank, you'll be adding accounts from the same bank but with different credentials for a bank feed (i.e., different login details).
 Our guide will step you through this here: Adding more than one set of credentials to an existing bank feed.